ioos/atn-dac/README.md

 npm run browsersync
 ```

-Should be available at http://localhost:3000
+The development instance will be available by default at http://localhost:3000, and automatically refresh whenever files are changed.